TAFE SA provides a wide range of support to assist students to achieve their training goals. Visit getting help for the full range of services.

 TAFE SA Access Plan.

-Student and/or school identify and plan support through communication with student services and TAFE SA lecturers.
+Support is directed and negotiated by the student to identify and plan support through communication with Student Services and TAFE SA lecturers.

 Role of parents and caregivers